 Undoubtedly, under low quality natural light situations with a poor color temperature, we will be forced to use artificial light in order to fill our scene.
 Of course, this light source has got many advantages and disadvantages.

-The main advantage of artificial light on fashion photography is that the one who controls the light source and its quality is none but you, under any circumstance.
-Making possible to capture topics that would be impossible under natural light.
+The main advantage of artificial light on fashion photography is that the one who controls the light source and its quality is none but you, under any circumstance—making it possible to capture topics that would be impossible under natural light.

 Continuous light can help you make even more creative fashion photography.
 It allows you to shoot at extremely wide apertures for a narrow depth of field.
 In the past, continuous light was the meaning of “hot lights”, but today, that has changed.
 Thanks to new technology it has a wide variety of color temperatures.
 The most common light sources that we can utilize for our fashion photography are: Led panels, tungsten lights, Fluorescent lights.